theibsi/ibsi-doc/docs/03_Image_features.rst

 Table: Benchmark table for the *90th percentile* feature.

-Note that the *90\ :sup:`th` discretised intensity percentile* obtained for the digital phantom may differ from the above benchmark value depending on the implementation used to compute it.
+Note that the *90\ th discretised intensity percentile* obtained for the digital phantom may differ from the above benchmark value depending on the implementation used to compute it.
 For example, some implementations were found to produce a value of 4.2 instead of 4 for this feature.

+.. _feat_int_hist_maximum:

 Maximum discretised intensity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^